muhammadpadanta/parkirin-flutter/README.md

-# 🚗 Parkirin — Cashless Parking Made Simple in Batam City
+# 🚗 Parkirin Mobile — Cashless Parking Made Simple in Batam City

 ### Overview

-Parkirin is a modern parking payment solution designed to streamline on-street parking in Batam City with a cashless system.
-Say goodbye to coins and hello to convenience — pay instantly with QRIS or your favorite payment method using our mobile app!
+Parkirin Mobile is a modern parking payment solution designed to streamline on-street parking in Batam City with a cashless system.
+No more waiting for changes and hello to convenience!
+Pay instantly with QRIS or your favorite payment method using our mobile app.

 ### 📱 Key Features